 Russell has gotten raises since, and I think he’s up near $30K now, although the references to that have mysteriously disappeared from his site since I saw them there.

 Hilarious.
 Vanishing inconvenient truths are a hallmark of those on Al Gore’s side of the issue, as I pointed out in my July 1, 2013 blog post, which ended on a promise that I would never engage in such cover-ups.
 I have more examples of that in the “Information burial” category here, and one doesn’t have to look far into the Gore side to find other more wacko instances of disappearing material.

-Folks can waste all the time they want searching for some missing disclosure that my grant level got any higher than what I said it was last July, but all they will ever find anywhere is what is seen in my Uncategorized category about my funding, including today’s latest:
+Folks can waste all the time they want searching for some missing disclosure that my grant level got any higher than what I said it was last July, but all they will ever find anywhere is what is seen in the “My Funding” category about my funding, including today’s latest:

 My the amount pledged to me as of this date by the Heartland Institute for 2016 is $12,000 total, the first half of it given to me now and the second half to be given in probably early July – the amount could be higher in July if Heartland becomes better funded themselves at that point.